 - New Front diff

-- New Front CV axles along with all the 4wd front hubs, seals and appropriate dust covers
+- New Front CV axles along with all the 4wd front hubs, seals, and appropriate dust cover

 - A RST ADD harness so you can activate your front diff

 - You’ll need custom Driveshafts

 - Custom exhaust work to accommodate the new transfer case

 Sounds like a fun job!
 There’s a link below to the guys at Rocksolidtoys who are pioneers and specialize in this type of 4WD magic.